pivotal-jack-moon/gpdb-for-k8s/README.md

     mirros: yes
 ~~~

+#### Use kubectl apply command and specify your manifest file to send the deployment request to the Greenplum Operator
 ~~~
 [jomoon@gpdb-k8s workspace]$ kubectl apply -f gpdb-instances.yaml
 ~~~

+#### Check the cluster is initializing the status will be Running:
 ~~~
 [jomoon@gpdb-k8s workspace]$ kubectl get all
 NAME                                      READY   STATUS    RESTARTS   AGE